EnnyvanBeest/EnnyvanBeest.github.io/_pages/cv.md

 * 2021-2024: Mentor for Neuromatch Academy
 * 2023-2024: Hiring committee(s) member, obtained fair and inclusive recruitment certificate
 * 2021: Science is wonderful!
 Science education initiative of the European Commission.
 Online lecture for primary school students.
 Title: We see with our brain!
 * 2016: Weekend school educational program for kids, aged 10-14.
-Workshop: Visual perception and the brain game.
+Workshop: Visual perception and the brain game
 * 2015-2020: Treasurer Alumni Network and Cognitive Sciences, University of Amsterdam
 * 2017-2020: President of the Social Committee, Netherlands Institute for Neuroscience
-* 2015-2020: Daily supervision of three bachelor and three master students for their research projects, Netherlands Institute for Neuroscience (5 – 10 months each).
+* 2015-2020: Daily supervision of three bachelor and three master students for their research projects, Netherlands Institute for Neuroscience (5 – 10 months each)

 Attended conferences, symposia, and schools
 ======